intel/supra-on-oneapi/README.md

 ### (2) Patch information
     The patch 0001-* describes the Intel(R) DPC++ Compatibility Tool migrates CUDA file to DPC++ file.
 Apply patch 0001-*, you will see a oneapi/ folder which contains migrated DPC++ files and related header files.
-    The patch 0002-* describes using DPC++ file replace original CUDA file in src/SupraLib/ folder.
-    The patch 0003-* describes modification to the DPC++ files.
-Apply patch 0001-*, 0002-* and 0003-*, you can build and run SUPRA successfully.
+    The patch 0002-* describes modification to the DPC++ files.
+Apply patch 0001-* and 0002-*, you can build and run SUPRA successfully.
-    The patch 0004-* describes optimization to BeamformingNode and HilbertEnvelopeNode.
-Apply patch 0004-*, the BeamformingNode and HilbertEnvelopeNode performance will improve.
+    The patch 0003-* describes optimization to BeamformingNode and HilbertEnvelopeNode.
+Apply patch 0003-*, the BeamformingNode and HilbertEnvelopeNode performance will improve.
-    The patch 0005-* do code clean, using sycl in file name and variable name.
+    The patch 0004-* do code clean, using sycl in file name and variable name.

 ###